soerenmetje/passport-discord/README.md

 ```

 ## Usage

+The usage is similar to all original packages.
+Therefore, it can serve as a drop-in replacement.

 ### Configure Strategy
 The Discord authentication strategy authenticates users via a Discord user account and OAuth 2.0 token(s).
 A Discord API client ID, secret and redirect URL must be supplied when using this strategy.
 The strategy also requires a `verify` callback, which receives the access token and an optional refresh token, as well as a `profile` which contains the authenticated Discord user's profile.
 The `verify` callback must also call `cb` providing a user to complete the authentication.